Belin-Blank Center for Gifted Education

 Junior Science and Humanities Symposium

 The Junior Science and Humanities Symposium (grades 9–12) engages students in original research and experimentation in the STEM fields (science, technology, engineering, and math).
 Students present the results of their research to a panel of judges and an audience of their peers at the Iowa Regional Junior Science and Humanities Symposium.
-The top two presenters are invited to present at the national symposium.
+The top five finalists are invited to attend the national symposium.

 Scholastic Art and Writing Awards